 The robot must be completely autonomous once the operator starts it.
 The robot must be no larger than 20 cm by 20 cm.
 It can be of any height.
 The maximum weight allowed is 3 kg (approximately 6.6 lbs).
-The robot can have a maximum of 7 buttons.

 The course will be on a 4-foot by 8-foot table with a 2 by 4 fence.
 The playing surface is 45 inches by 93 inches.
 The course will be:

 - Printed on a white material that is similar to wallpaper with a plotter printer.

 - The lines will be ¾ inch and colored black.